NasserAlzaabi/c4_rust_Al_Jazirah_Al_Hamra/README.md

 performance to reimplement the compiler, ensuring equivalence to the original while improving design where possible.

-Build and run instructions with examples usage (test cases provided in test.txt):
+Build and run instructions with examples usage (test cases provided in test.c):

-Bonus Task Documentation:
- - To be implemented